Iron Lung (video game): Film adaptation

 On April 21, 2023, American YouTuber Mark Fischbach, known online as Markiplier, announced he would be adapting Iron Lung into a horror film.
-Fischbach, who had previously played Iron Lung on his channel, announced the film would be self-financed, star himself alongside co-star Caroline Rose Kaplan, and use his own script.
-David Szymanski has also confirmed that he has been involved with the film since pre-production, assisting with its screenplay and being on set during filming, and that he is set to have a small cameo in the film.
-The Iron Lung film is set to be the first theatrical film directed and produced by Fischbach, who will co-produce it alongside Will Hyde and Jeff Guerrero.
+Fischbach, who had previously played Iron Lung on his channel, announced the film would be self financed, star himself alongside co-star Caroline Rose Kaplan, and use his own script.
+David Szymanski also confirmed that he had been involved with the film since pre-production, assisting with its screenplay and being on set during filming, and that he was set to have a small cameo in the film.
+The Iron Lung film marks Fischbach's directorial debut, and he also co-produced it alongside Will Hyde and Jeff Guerrero.
 A teaser trailer was released alongside the announcement, and an official trailer was later uploaded to Fischbach's YouTube channel on October 14, 2023.
+The final trailer was released December 5, 2025.

+The film was released in the United States, Canada, the United Kingdom, Australia, New Zealand, and in other territories across Europe on January 30, 2026.
+It is also said to release soon in the Philippines, Malaysia, and in other territories across Southeast Asia.
+The film was a commercial success, grossing $50 million against a $4 million budget, and received mixed reviews from critics.
+On February 4, 2026, it was announced that there are plans for the Iron Lung film to be released on DVD and Blu-ray, as well as having it be available to purchase or rent digitally.

+The film was officially released digitally on YouTube on May 29, 2026.
+Available for rent and purchase.